lFatality/ros_moveit_gazebo_ws/README.md

 Solution 7:
 You might have too high PID values in your `controllers.yaml`.
 Try setting them to a low value and see if that helps.
+Remember that too low values will make the robot unable to move though.
+So you have to find a good balance.

 Another reason can be that the inertia values of your parts are incorrect.
 You can approximate them using these matrices here: https://en.wikipedia.org/wiki/List_of_moments_of_inertia#List_of_3D_inertia_tensors
 Then you fill them into your URDF in the <inertia> tag.
 Because inertia tables are symmetric, there will be only 6 values instead of 9.